argonium/beetle-cli/README.md

 # Beetle CLI
-Beetle is a command-line application (Java) that started as an ETL tool (hence the "ETL" in the name), but now provides two pieces of functionality:
+Beetle is a command-line application (Java) that started as an ETL tool (hence the "ETL" in the name), but now provides three pieces of functionality:

 * Execute a SQL query and save the results to an output file
 * Generate fake data and save the results to an output file
+* Group together the lines in a CSV file having the same key

-Both options support the same output file formats:
+The first two options support the same output file formats:

 * CSV
 * JSON
 * TOML
 * YAML
 * XML
+* Markdown (Github flavored, supporting tables)
 * SQL (INSERT statements)

 This is the list of supported commands:

 * add dbtype &lt;name&gt; &lt;JDBC reference&gt; &lt;JDBC driver class name&gt; - Add a new database type
 * add userdb &lt;name&gt; &lt;url&gt; &lt;user&gt; - Add a JDBC database reference
+* backup database &lt;filename&gt; - Backup the preferences database to a SQL file
-* cat &lt;file&gt; - Print a local file
+* cat &lt;file&gt; - Print a local file to the console
 * clear dbtype &lt;id&gt; jar - Clear the JAR reference for a database type
 * connect userdb &lt;id&gt; - Connect to the specified user database
+* count tables - Count the number of tables in the connected database
+* csvgroup &lt;filename&gt; &lt;comma-separated list of indexes for key columns&gt; - Group together the rows in a CSV input file having the same key
 * debug - Print whether we're in debug mode or not
 * debug off - Disable debug mode
 * debug on - Enable debug mode